Welcome to CAES!

 If you recently changed to a major in CAES, you will receive your new advisor assignment in SAGE in two business days.
 If you are new to UGA, you will be advised and cleared to register at orientation.
 If you have any questions or concerns, please contact the Director of Advising and Curriculum.

-At UGA, academic advising is a mandatory and essential part of the undergraduate educational experience and helps students attain their academic goals.
+At UGA, academic advising is a mandatory and essential part of the undergraduate educational experience.

 CAES offers a unique two-tiered approach to advising.
 Each student has an academic advisor and a faculty mentor.